 All staff are on hand to offer first level support and advice and have been trained to European Computer Driving Licence (ECDL) standard.

 Support and advice can also be provided by local volunteers via one-to-one tuition or group based demonstrations.
-Aberdeenshire Libraries System Support team also arrange taster sessions for those looking to use any of our digital services and devices such as, iPads and e-Readers.
+Aberdeenshire Libraries Digital Development team also arrange taster sessions for those looking to use any of our digital services and devices such as iPads and e-Readers.
 Ask local library staff for further details.